avdept/JellyBoxPlayer/README.md

 ### Description
 This is unofficial **audio** client for jellyfin app.
 For now macos and ios only.
 Expect any kind of crashes, issues and generally its good if it even runs.

+## IOS/Macos

 ### Testing
 In order to join test you need to use testflight app(official Apple's way of testing apps).
 You can join testing here - [Test Flight](https://testflight.apple.com/join/LVj8KwAq)
 Current version supports both platforms - iOS and MacOS

+## Android

+While it can already be built and launched, I havent uploaded it to google play yet.
+This is something I plan to do soon.

 ### Screenshots
 <img align="right" width="380" src="./docs/4.PNG">
 <img align="left" width="380" src="./docs/5.PNG">

 <img src="./docs/1.png">
 <img src="./docs/2.png">
 <img src="./docs/3.png">